tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 The Hidden Server ignores both the "encrypted_server_name" and the "server_name" (if any) and completes the handshake as usual.
 If in Shared Mode, the server will still know the true SNI, and can use it for certificate selection.
-In Fronting Mode, it may not know the true SNI and so will generally be configured to use a single certificate
+In Split Mode, it may not know the true SNI and so will generally be configured to use a single certificate
 {{communicating-sni}} describes a mechanism for communicating the true SNI to the hidden server.